mikenye/docker-graphs1090/README.md

 ## Up-and-Running with `docker-compose`

-An example `docker-compose.xml` file is below:
+An example `docker-compose.yml` file is below:

 ```yaml
 version: '2.0'